 top of page

-Private House Cleaners vs. Cleaning Company: Which Is Better?
+Private House Cleaners vs Cleaning Company: Which Is Better?

-The global cleaning services market was valued at approximately USD 424.06 billion in 2024 and analysts project it will grow to USD 734.17 billion by 2032, showing a strong demand for professional cleaning solutions.
+The global cleaning services market was valued at approximately USD 424.06 billion in 2024, and analysts project it will grow to USD 734.17 billion by 2032, showing a strong demand for professional cleaning solutions.

-What is Private Housekeeper?
+What is a Private Housekeeper?

 A private housekeeper, also known as an independent cleaner, works directly for you.
 They typically operate as sole proprietors.